robo-admin/nodejs-robo-installer/README.md

 - `set` (optional): An object that specifies dependencies which will be injected to module via Property Injection.
 - `singleton` (optional): A flag that indicates if the module instance is singleton or not.
 False (transient) by default.
 - `install` (optional): A method that is used for custom installation of the module.
 See Customizing Module Installation for more information.
+- `on` (optional): An object that contains a Pre-installation Check, a Post-installation Check and a Final Check functions.
+See Installation Checklist for more information.

 For example, given your application has four custom modules: `users`, `log`, `emitter`, and `db`.
 All located in folder `modules`: